-This is the role of the WordPress navigation menu function — also called wp_nav_menu.
-Designed and deployed properly, this navigation menu can streamline your site, keep visitors on your pages longer, and make it easy for users to quickly discover the content they came to see.
+The WordPress navigation menu function — or wp_nav_menu — can streamline your site, increase time-on-page, and make it easier for users to discover the content they came to see.

-In this piece, we’ll break down the basics of the WordPress navigation menu, how you can deploy it on your site, and what other options you have for creating compelling menus.
+In this post, we’ll break down the basics of the WordPress navigation menu, how you can deploy it on your site, and what other options you have for creating compelling menus.

 What is wp_nav_menu in WordPress?

 The WordPress navigation menu function allows site owners and developers to create custom menu links on WordPress pages.
 It can be added to the code of your functions.php file and customized to deliver specific visual and operational elements, like the one in the image below:

-Prior to WordPress version 3.0, the wp_nav_menu was the best option to create menus in WordPress themes, but the addition of purpose-built menu tools on the WordPress admin page have made it much easier — and faster — to create navigation options.
+Before WordPress version 3.0, the wp_nav_menu was the best option to create menus in WordPress themes, but the addition of purpose-built menu tools on the WordPress admin page has made it much easier — and faster — to create navigation options.

-There may still be some circumstances, however, where coding the navigation menu is preferable to other options, especially if you’re looking to add specific functionality or display elements.
+There may still be some circumstances, however, when coding the navigation menu is preferable, especially if you want to add specific functionality or display elements.

 For example, customized sidebars, footers, or sticky menus aren’t always offered with WordPress theme packages, making them a good choice for wp_nav_menu functions.